rpreiner/tam/README.md

 ### Data Loading

 For static loading, the file to be loaded is specified in the ``PARAM_FILENAME`` parameter at the end of index.htm.
-The file can now also be dynamically loaded using a file chooser (thanks to Idefix!).
+The file can now also be dynamically loaded by the user using a file chooser (thanks to Idefix!).

 Two file types and corresponding TAM views are possible: